eabarnes1010/actm-sai-csu/research/arise_seasonalprediction/README.md

     * ```figures/```

 ## Data Access
-* ARISE data can be accessed [here](https://eabarnes-data.atmos.colostate.edu/projects/actm-sai-csu/arise_seasonalprediction/)
+* ARISE data for this work can be accessed [here](https://eabarnes-data.atmos.colostate.edu/projects/actm-sai-csu/arise_seasonalprediction/).
 * Data should be stored in the directory called ```data/```

 ## Order of code execution